PabloRod7/Grand-Central-Dispatch-HWS/README.md

-# Project 9 Grand Central Dispatch
+# Grand Central Dispatch HWS
-thats a better version of Project 7
+Learn how to run complex tasks in the background with GCD. thats a better version of Project 7

 https://www.hackingwithswift.com/100/39